 For Healthcare Equipment

-Over recent years, with the rapid evolving of IoT technology and connected medical devices, IoT-powered data analytics has successfully penetrated the sphere of healthcare.
+Over recent years, with the rapid evolution of IoT technology and connected medical devices, IoT-powered data analytics has successfully penetrated the sphere of healthcare.
 As IoT healthcare devices and equipment provide necessary data for analytical technology, AI-based systems can visualize all the collected and processed data on an app dashboard or display the way it is understandable for a user.
-Moreover, if the system identifies an anomaly, for instance, a high blood pressure, while health monitoring of a patient, it automatically provides alerts and initiates a response from healthcare experts.
+Moreover, if the system identifies an anomaly, for instance, high blood pressure, while health monitoring a patient, it automatically provides alerts and initiates a response from healthcare experts.

 For Smart Transportation

 IoT technology is a powerful tool for many businesses and industries.
-By connecting things, processes and users, it simplifies many operational processes, thus improving the overall productivity.
+By connecting things, processes, and users, it simplifies many operational processes, thus improving overall productivity.
 An indispensable component of every IoT application is data analytics based on processing and analyzing large amounts of data.
 The data received literally from thousands of connected devices.
-Be it healthcare or manufacturing industry, IoT app analytics can streamline business efficiency and operational productivity.
+Be it healthcare or the manufacturing industry, IoT app analytics can streamline business efficiency and operational productivity.
 Additionally, smart visualization of collected data helps companies make more informed decisions, enhance user experience and develop better business strategies.